top of page

 God’s Classroom Is Outside: Why Our Kids Need Discovery More Than Devices.

-A Papa’s Moment of Wonder
+A Papa’s Moment of Wonder: Embracing Discovery with Our Children

 Then came a moment I’ll never forget.
 A butterfly circled and gently landed on a nearby flower.
 She leaned forward, quiet and still, and slowly reached out her hand.
 To both our amazement, the butterfly allowed her to touch its wings with her fingertips.

 For a few seconds, time seemed to pause.
-She looked up at me, eyes wide, and said, “I touched it”
+She looked up at me, eyes wide, and said, “I touched it.”

 Right then, I felt the unmistakable presence of God.
 A child, a butterfly, and a reminder that creation responds to innocence and awe.
 It was as if the Lord Himself was whispering, “See?
-This is how I designed you to experience Me — through wonder.”
+This is how I designed you to experience Me through wonder.”

-That small moment... a child touching the wings of a butterfly before it soared away — was worth more than a million memories.
+That small moment a child touching the wings of a butterfly before it soared away was worth more than a million memories.
 It was a glimpse into the Creator’s heart.

+Children don’t just need entertainment; they need discovery.
+They need open spaces, quiet moments, and opportunities to encounter God’s world for themselves.
 That day, watching Elliana explore the beauty of nature, I was reminded again that when we make room for curiosity, we make room for God.

 Elliana exploring God’s creation, a reminder that children learn best through wonder, not screens.